 Qualified therapists and counsellors can also offer confidential support.
-CBT (Cognitive Behavioural Therapy), a talk therapy, is an effective way to treat the underlying issues at the root of self-harm.
+Integrating CBT (Cognitive Behavioural Therapy), a talk therapy with other therapies is an effective way to address the underlying issues at the root of self-harm.
 The therapist can help you identify triggers, notice when your stress or anxiety levels are increasing, and help you to manage distress in healthier ways than self-harming.

 Working with you, I use an ‘integrative pot’ of therapy to help you manage self-harm.
 I tailor our sessions to your needs.
-Your therapy may include CBT as well as other therapies such as EMDR (eye movement desensitization reprocessing), Gestalt therapy, or person centred therapy.
-I may also include creative approaches including drama, art & music therapy, or somatic therapy.
+Your therapy may include CBT as well as other therapies such as EMDR (Eye Movement Desensitization Reprocessing), Gestalt Therapy or Person Centred Therapy.
+I may also include creative approaches including Drama, Art and Music Therapy or Somatic Therapy.

 If you would like to learn more about how therapy can help you or a loved one from self-harming, please get in touch with me.